ncayllahua/GigisPizzaHOL/serverless/fn_pizza_discount_upload.md

         return responseMess;
     }
 ```
 As you can see ```campaign = getCampaignDiscount (ordsServiceUrl, input);``` is commented as we created a getCampaignDiscount method also commented, for testing purpouses only.
-This method retrieve a campaign file from the ATP db and create a Campaign object.
+This method retrieve a campaign row from the ATP db and create a Campaign object.
 But you won't be use it in the demo so we commented it.
 ```java
 /************************getCampaignDiscount **********************************
      * get one row from ATP